jundalisay/spblist/content/en/bio/principles/intro/chapter-02.md

 In Material Superphysics, this consciousness of the universe manifests itself through the reaction of objects.
 For example, rocks expand when heated, water flows down, light travels from a source to a target, etc.

 Such actions are the effects of objects being conscious of their surroundings, as to react to them.
 A non-conscious object would be something that does not react at all.
-It would not be seen since it does not react to light, nor can be felt as it would not react to touch.
+- It would not be seen since it does not react to light.
+- It would not be felt since it would not react to touch.

 In other words, a truly non-conscious thing would not exist at all.
 Rather, its existence could never be verified.

-The actions of objects are therefore their ways of expression.
+**The actions of objects are therefore their ways of expression.**
 - Rocks expand as their expression to heat
 - Water flows as its expression of gravity
 - Light travels from A to B as its expression of space

-The expression of non-living things is very much limited compared to that of living things.
+The expression of such non-living things is very much limited compared to that of living things.

-Since the expression of consciousness comes from the Positive Force, then it follows that the limitation of this expression comes from the Negative.
+Since the expression of consciousness comes from the Positive Force, then it follows that **the limitation of this expression comes from the Negative**.

 <!-- Each consciousness has its way to